 The critical differences between Revenue vs. Turnover are as follows –

-- Revenue is considered vital because it helps in understanding the strength of the business, the customer base, size, and also the market share.
+- Revenue is considered vital because it helps understand the strength of the business, the customer base, size, and market share.
 An increase in revenues is a sign of stability and showcases confidence in the business.
-For a company to get loans and capital on credit, they need to have stable revenues.
-Accounts receivable turnover and inventory turnover are the most commonly used metrics that help in determining the liquidity position of the company.
+For a company to get loans and capital on credit, they need stable revenues.
+Accounts receivable turnover and inventory turnover are the most commonly used metrics that help determine the company's liquidity position.

 - Revenue is mentioned as Sales on the income statement and is mandatory for all the public companies to report.
-Turnover, on the other hand, is not compulsory to report and is calculated for understanding these reported statements better.
+Turnover, on the other hand, is not compulsory to report and is calculated to understand these reported statements better.

-- Revenue can be of Operating, and Non-operating Operating revenue is the revenue earned from regular business activities.
-In contrast, non-operating revenues are the additional revenue generated through other activities like rent, dividends, etc.
+- Revenue can be Operating and Non-operating Operating revenue is the Revenue earned from regular business activities.
+In contrast, non-operating revenues are the additional Revenue generated through other activities like rent, dividends, etc.

 - Revenue is calculated as Total sales less any returns.
 While Turnover ratios are calculated as Cash turnover – Net Sales/Cash, Total asset turnover – Net Sales/Average Total Assets, and Fixed Asset turnover – Fixed Assets/Net Fixed Assets.